boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/kpi-card.md

 **Measure formatting**

 Select the `Format` option to define the display format for the values in the column using the Measure Formatting window.
-To learn more about measure formatting, refer  [here](/visualizing-data/working-with-widgets/formatting-measure-type-column/).
+To learn more about measure formatting, refer to the [measure format](/visualizing-data/working-with-widgets/formatting-measure-type-column/).

 ### Target value